Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Appetite loss with rapid decline: Floating comes with heavy appetite loss or other rapid decline

-At that point, this stops being a simple buoyancy question and becomes a much broader health concern requiring immediate attention.
+At that point, this stops being a simple buoyancy question and becomes a broader health concern.

 A More Useful Way to Think About It

 Do not ask only, “Why is my axolotl floating?”
-Instead, frame the situation with these much better diagnostic questions:
+Instead, frame the situation with these practical questions:

 1. Can it actually control the float voluntarily?